-This paper aims:
+This course aims:

-- 1. To appreciate the variety of literature of different regions and nations. - 2.
-To understand the concept of World Literature. - 3.
-To trace the development of New Literatures in English. - 4.
-To promote intellectual growth by strengthening student's abilities to read analytically and critically.
+1. To appreciate the variety of literature of different regions and nations.

+- 2. To understand the concept of World Literature. - 3.
+To trace the development of New Literatures in English.

+4. To promote intellectual growth by strengthening student's abilities to read analytically and critically.

-- CO 1.
-Chart out the history and evolution of world literature. - CO 2.
-Demonstrate an understanding of the diversities of world literature. - CO 3.
-Identify and analyse the various genres and themes of world literature. - CO 4.
-Critically analyse the works of literature across cultures. - 3.
-Number of hours: 4 hours per week
+CO 1.
+Chart out the history and evolution of world literature.

+CO 2.
+Demonstrate an understanding of the diversities of world literature.
+CO 3.
+Identify and analyse the various genres and themes of world literature.
+CO 4.
+Critically analyse the works of literature across cultures.